West Virginia Medical Practice Act

 (5) Enter into contracts and receive and disburse funds according to law;

-(6) Establish and certify standards for the supervision and certification of physician assistants;
+(6) Establish and certify standards for physician assistants;

-(7) Authorize medical and podiatry corporations in accordance with the limitations of section fifteen of this article to practice medicine and surgery or podiatry through duly licensed physicians or podiatrists; and
+(7) Authorize medical and podiatry corporations in accordance with the limitations of §30-3-15 of this code to practice medicine and surgery or podiatry through duly licensed physicians, podiatrists or physician assistants;

 (b) The board shall submit an annual report of its activities to the Legislature.
 The report shall include a statistical analysis of complaints received, charges investigated, charges dismissed after investigation, the grounds for each such dismissal and disciplinary proceedings and disposition.